 Arts Student Opportunities

-- Internships are part-time, unpaid placements for students in the Faculty of Arts
+- AWEI internships are part-time, unpaid placements for undergraduate students in the Faculty of Arts.

-- Interns work up to eight hours per week on designated projects for 13 weeks.
+- Interns work up to 8 hours per week on a designated project for 13 weeks.

 - An internship can help you clarify your long term career goals.